mczwier/md_in_pchem/README.md

 Analysis ToolPak, a Python script (`make_vel_histogram.py`) has been provided to read atomic velocities and produce histograms in either a plain text table or CSV format.
-Python and Numpy are required, and the version of Python shipped with recent versions of MacOS suffices, as would Anaconda Python.
+Python and Numpy are required, and the version of Python shipped with recent versions of MacOS suffices.

 ### The third activity (phase changes)